reesewhitlock/cse15l-lab-reports/lab-report-1-week-2.md

 In order to reduce the keystrokes for this process, each time you make local changes to a file, use the up and down arrows to run a combination of what we just learned.

-For example, something like this: '$ scp WhereAmI.java cs15lwi22ahm@ieng6.ucsd.edu; javac WhereAmI.java; java WhereAmI.java'
+For example, something like this: `$ scp WhereAmI.java cs15lwi22ahm@ieng6.ucsd.edu; javac WhereAmI.java; java WhereAmI.java`